Home » Craft Room » Knit & Crochet Patterns and Tips » The Bridget Knit Washcloth Pattern: Quick and Easy

-Sharing the Bridget Knit Washcloth Pattern, which is a perfect pattern for new knitters as it uses only the knit stitch, as well as increasing and decreasing techniques.
+This Bridget Knit Dishcloth Pattern is a perfect pattern for new knitters as it uses only the knit stitch, as well as increasing and decreasing techniques.
+This pattern is also called ‘Nana’s Favorite Dishcloth Pattern.’

-Lucky for us, we met one of our first ‘friend families’ when our sons, then kindergarteners, became buddies.
-And, we were then blessed to meet their extended families, who lived in Wilmington as well.
-Bridget is the grandma of the young man whose friendship with our son brought our families together and we would cross paths over the years at various functions.
+Bridget is the grandma of the young man whose friendship with our son brought our families together when we first moved to Wilmington and we would cross paths over the years at various functions.

-Fast forward 18 years and a little package is dropped off at my door about two months ago.
-This package contained two washcloths hand knit by Bridget and gifted to me!
+Fast forward 18 years and one day, a little package is dropped off at my door.
+This package contained two washcloths hand-knit by Bridget and gifted to me!
 Since we were smack in the midst of ‘quaran-cationing’ and feeling all blue and down-in-the-dumps-y, this thoughtful gift truly put a smile on my face and warmth in my heart.

 These dishcloths were a pattern and technique that I was unfamiliar with and luckily for me, and you, Bridget was kind enough to share her Knit Washcloth Pattern!
 After I published the pattern, many of you wrote in to tell me that this pattern is also called ‘Nana’s Favorite Dishcloth Pattern.’

 Yarn Over (YO) is a way to increase stitches and make a purposeful hole in your knitting.
-Yarn overs are often used in lacey patterns.
-To make a yarn over between knit stitches bring the yarn around the right-hand needle between two stitches, from back to front and knit the next stitch.
-(Normally, when you are working a knit stitch the yarn is in the back of your work and after working the yarn over, the yarn will be in the back until you yarn over again.)
+Yarnovers are often used in lacey patterns.
+To make a yarn over between knit stitches bring the yarn to the front, immediately after the stitch just completed, from back to front, and knit the next stitch.
+(Normally, when you are working a knit stitch the yarn is in the back of your work, and after working the yarn over, the yarn will be in the back until you yarn over again.)
 This will create a hole in your work and on the other side, you will treat that yarn over as a regular stitch.

 Make One (M1L) is another way to increase the number of stitches.
 To make an M1L or make-one-left, take the left-hand needle and pick up the bar between the stitches from front to back.
 Use the right needle to knit this bar.